Glavatica

 • When to try: activity often improves during stable weather and daily light transitions.

-• Baits and lures: align your choices with the natural diet (Varied diet including aquatic invertebrates, plants, and organic matter.).
+• Baits and lures: align your choices with the natural diet (Juveniles feed on aquatic invertebrates, while adult fish mainly feed on other fish, making them predators.
+They also consume zooplankton and insects.).

 • Extra tip: Strictly protected species; fishing is prohibited.
 If accidentally caught, release immediately.